shokinn/ansible-role-iptables/README.md

       - "25"
       - "80"

-## TODO

-  - Make outgoing ports more configurable.
-  - Make other firewall features (like logging) configurable.

 ## License

 MIT / BSD

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was originally created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).

+This role is currently maintained by [Philip Henning](https://pphg.tech/).